 Approximately 15 percent of our three-year categorical training program is dedicated to continuity practice.
 Our continuity practice curriculum focuses on community and primary care pediatrics as well as focused small group training sessions during block rotations.
 We use a self-directed online primary care curriculum that is incorporated into the continuity practice.
 The curriculum covers the full spectrum of pediatric primary care medicine, as well as advocacy and ethical issues.

 Pediatric residents are also encouraged to choose a scholarly focus.
-Residents have chosen projects focused on quality improvement, medical education, global health, advocacy, clinical research, and basic science research.
+Residents have chosen projects in a range of subject areas including: quality improvement, medical education, global health, advocacy, clinical research, and basic science research.